 What is Adobe Express for Education?

-Formerly Adobe Spark for Education, this program offers Creative Cloud Express (the full Premium version, custom tuned for the classroom) completely free for K-12 schools and districts.
+Formerly Adobe Spark for Education, this program offers Adobe Express (the full Premium version, custom tuned for the classroom) completely free for K-12 schools and districts.

 In fact, in just a short time, Adobe Express has already become the top creativity tool for education, reaching over 43 million K-12 students and teachers globally.